 Step 1 — Enable IMAP in Gmail

 - In the top right, click Settings gear icon.

-- From the dropdown, click Settings.
+- From the dropdown, click See all settings.

 - Click the Forwarding and POP/IMAP tab.

 - In the IMAP Access section, select Enable IMAP.

 - Finally, click the Save Changes button to save.

 Step 2 — Configuring SMTP settings in your email client